ecxai/ecxai/workshop-ppsn-2026.md

 # Workshop on Evolutionary Computing and Explainable AI @PPSN 2026
 ## Description

-The workshop will be held on-site at the (https://ppsn2026.disi.unitn.it)[PPSN conference] in Trento, Italy.
+The workshop will be held on-site at the [PPSN conference](https://ppsn2026.disi.unitn.it) in Trento, Italy.
 PPSN runs 29 August-2 September.

 ## Programme
 TBC